Parts & Accessories

 How to load your campervan

-This guide will cover the fundamental aspects to consider when loading your campervan, including payloads and best practices for weight distribution.
+This guide will cover the fundamental aspects to consider when you load your campervan, including payloads and best practices for campervan weight distribution.

 For example, if the MRO is 3055kg and the MTPLM is 3500kg, subtracting 3055kg from 3500kg gives the campervan a payload of 445kg.